FOREX-Euro slips to three-week low as Spain fears persist

 “This has continued over the past week and looks set to continue.”

-The cross of the euro’s 5-day moving average below its 20-day moving average indicates a downtrend, he said.
-The latter is now at $1.2884 and the former is now at $1.2872.
+A likely cross of the euro’s 5-day moving average below its 20-day moving average would confirm the downtrend, he said.
+The latter is now at $1.2884 and the former is now at $1.2871.

 A break of the $1.2775-$1.2800 area would signal another 1 to 2 percent decline, while a move above the $1.3000-50 area would be needed to signal any new leg higher, Chandler said.